solspace/ee-freeform/documentation/fields-field-types.md

 		* Can be marked as required.
 		* Can specify which (if any) option to be selected by default.
 * **File Upload** (`file`) <a href="#fields-file-upload" id="fields-file-upload" class="docs-anchor">#</a>
-	* A single file upload field, using [EE File Uploads](https://docs.expressionengine.com/v3/add-ons/file/file_tag.html).
+	* A file upload field, using [EE File Uploads](https://docs.expressionengine.com/v3/add-ons/file/file_tag.html).
+	* Can allow a single file or multiple files (applies `multiple` attribute to the single file upload input) to be uploaded.
+		* Specify a number larger than `1` in the **File Count** setting to allow multiple files to be uploaded at the same time.
 		* Must have an Upload Directory Preference where the file will be uploaded to.
 		* Be sure that the EE Upload Directory's *Allowed file types?* preference is set to **All file types**, even if you're only using images.
 		* Define maximum file size (in KB).
 Default is 2048 KB (2MB).
 Is subject to: